open62541/open62541/doc/building.rst

    mkdir build
    cd build
    <path-to>\cmake.exe .. -G "Visual Studio 14 2015"
-   :: You can use use cmake-gui for a graphical user-interface to select single features
+   :: You can use use cmake-gui for a graphical user-interface to select features

 - Then open :file:`build\open62541.sln` in Visual Studio 2015 and build as usual